topheroni/wdsi/README.md

 [Team Projects and Presentations (repository)](https://github.com/Worlddatascience/DataScienceCohort): additional projects and presentations created by the cohort

+[PowerPoint Presentations](presentations): presentations created for other tasks throughout the program

 ## Files and documents pertaining to work done for World Data Science Institute (WDSI)
 [stock prediction](stock%20prediction): files pertaining to deep learning models for analyzing and predicting stock prices